oracle-livelabs/database/in-memory-21c/joins-aggregations/joins-aggregations.md

     SQL>
     ```

     Notice how much slower this second query ran even though it still ran in-memory, and even took advantage of Bloom filters.
-This is why we say that you can expect at least a 3-8x performance improvement with In-Memory Aggregation.
+In this Lab our tables are pretty small, but as the tables grow in size the performance difference is typically much greater.
+This is why we say that you can normally expect at least a 3-8x performance improvement with In-Memory Aggregation.

-8. As we mentioned earlier, with Database In-Memory enabled the optimizer can even take advantage of vector transformation when the tables are not in-memory.
+8. With Database In-Memory enabled the optimizer can even take advantage of vector transformation when the tables are not in-memory.
 To see this in action execute the same query against the buffer cache.

     Run the script *08\_vgb\_buffer.sql*